 A web server is also useful for hosting web applications.
 Once you design a nifty app to show off your web services, you need a machine to host it on.
 This machine should be a secured server that can handle the amount of traffic coming into your app.
 In this course, you'll use the same EC2 instance for your web server and GIS server, which is a common practice in small deployments.
 The web server software you'll use is Microsoft Internet Information Services (IIS).
 It comes pre-installed on your instance.

-In ArcGIS Server deployments, the data can either reside in a collection of files (such as Esri shapefiles or file geodatabases) or it can reside in a larger relational database management system (RDBMS) such as Oracle or Microsoft SQL Server.
+In ArcGIS Server deployments, the data can either reside in a collection of files (such as Esri shapefiles or file geodatabases), in a larger relational database management system (RDBMS) such as Oracle or Microsoft SQL Server, or in the built-in DataStore.
 Certain "middleware" components of the ArcGIS Server software facilitate communication between ArcGIS and the RDBMS (in former days these components were called ArcSDE).

 The database can either reside directly on the ArcGIS Server machine or it can reside on its own dedicated machine.
 Putting the data and ArcGIS Server on the same machine can save money, but the database and the server compete for resources and this architecture ultimately has problems with scaling.